gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-qna-how-to-support-both-webgl-and-webgl2.md

 Unfortunately I think most answers will be primarily opinion based.

 The first question is why support both?
 If your idea runs fine on WebGL1 then just use WebGL1.
-If you absolutely must have WebGL2 features then use WebGL2 and realize that many devices don't support WebGL2 and that Safari doesn't yet support WebGL2 (September 2020) <s>and may never support WebGL2</s> though it appears to finally be arriving
+If you absolutely must have WebGL2 features then use WebGL2 and realize that many older devices don't support WebGL2.

 If you're intent on doing it [twgl](https://twgljs.org) tries to make it easier by [providing a function that copies all the WebGL1 extensions into their WebGL2 API positions](http://twgljs.org/docs/module-twgl.html#.addExtensionsToContext).
 For like you mentioned, instead of